UofT Art Historian Has Useful Perspective on Photography in the Post-Truth Era

 Thomas Fisher Rare Book Library, University of Toronto

 Reading Revolution: Art and Literacy during China’s Cultural Revolution

 20 June – 30 September 2016

-This exhibition is curated by Jennifer Purtle, Associate Professor of Chinese and East Asian Art, Department of Art, Department of East Asian Studies at the University of Toronto, with assistance from Stephen Qiao of the East Asian Library at the University of Toronto and the Fisher Library’s Liz Ridolfo.
+This exhibition is curated by Jenny Purtle, Associate Professor of Chinese and East Asian Art, Department of History of Art/Graduate Department of Art, Department of East Asian Studies at the University of Toronto, with assistance from Stephen Qiao of the East Asian Library at the University of Toronto and the Fisher Library’s Liz Ridolfo.

 An online checklist of the exhibition can be accessed at: https://fisher.library.utoronto.ca/Reading%20Revolution%20by%20case.
 A catalogue of the exhibition is also available for purchase.
 Catalogue ISBN: 978-0-7727-6119-4 (paperback)